 CEO of MedMarketLink – whole-brain marketing for specialty practices

 Presentation Title: Converting the E-Powered Patient to YOUR Patient

-Today’s patients spend hours on the Internet comparison shopping for health care information and physicians.
+Today’s patients spend hours on Internet comparison shopping for health care information and physicians.
 Each prospective patient is judging you, the IVF specialist, long before the first appointment or even a phone call to the practice.
-Here’s a look at the four phases of the e-powered patient’s decision making process, and how to use each phase to build new-patient volume.
+Here’s a look at the four phases of the e-powered patient’s decision-making process, and how to use each phase to build a new-patient volume.

 Presentation Title: The Doctor as Online Teacher: Growing Your Practice through Internet Content and Conversations